kasp470f/ShowdownVGCTeamSheet/README.md

 This extension allows users to generate a printable VGC team sheet directly from their Pokémon Showdown teams.
 It fills out a PDF form with the team's details, making it easy to print and use during local competitions.

-It's intended to ease the process of creating physical team sheets for VGC events by automating the data entry from Pokémon Showdown.
+It's intended to ease the process of creating physical team sheets for VGC events by automating it with data from [Pokémon Showdown](https://pokemonshowdown.com).

 ## Features

 - Add a button to the Pokémon Showdown team builder interface.
 - Generates a downloadable PDF ready for printing.
-- Automatically fills in Pokémon details including moves, items, and stats.
+- Automatically fills in Pokémon details including name, moves, items, tera type, and stats.

 ## Screenshots